kanekos99/blog/src/posts/2025-12-04-Blog-Dev-Log-1.md

 On the other hand, something new that I did learn about posts is the flexibility of what you can do in Markdown.

 ### 💻 Markdown
 Did you know you can include HTML directly in Markdown?
 Because I did not.
-One problem I had with writing posts in Markdown is that I wanted to include images, which means I had to have a way of styling them.
-Being able to add HTML directly in Markdown makes this super simple, of course.
+One problem I thought I would have with writing posts in Markdown is that I wanted to include images, which meant I had to have a way of styling them.
+Being able to add HTML directly in Markdown makes this super simple, since I can just add the image, you know, *in HTML*.

-If I wanted to add any special styling for any particular text, I can simply add a HTML tag around it, assign a class to it, and then style it in CSS.
+Also, if I wanted to add any special styling for any particular text, I can simply add a HTML tag around it, assign a class to it, and then style it in CSS.

 <span class="demo-text-markdown">Like this</span>